NilFoundation/crypto3/docs/implementation.md

 }
 @enddot

-Lets assume the selected cipher to be used is Rijndael with 32 bit word size, 128 bit block size and 128 bit key size.
-This means input data stream needs to be converted to 32 bit words and merged to 128 bit blocks as follows:
+Lets assume the selected hash to be used is SHA2 with 32 bit word size and 512 bit block size.
+This means input data stream needs to be converted to 32 bit words and merged to 512 bit blocks as follows:

 @dot